android/platform-samples/samples/user-interface/predictiveback/README.md

 ## Custom cross-activity

+In general, rely on the default cross-activity animation; however, if required use overrideActivityTransition in place of overridePendingTransition.
 Although animation resources are expected for `overrideActivityTransition`, we strongly recommend to stop using animation and to instead use animator and androidx transitions for most use cases.

 ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {